wangjenn/musipy_by_jennwang/README.md

 - This simple project was inspired by empirical research demonstrating the links between personality dimensions and music preferences.
 I created this app based on _collaborative filtering_ + _content-based filtering_ using **kNN** and **cosine similarities**.
 Specifically, this app recommends different types of music to users based on their:
   - Unique personality dimensions (as validated by the psychometrically valid **Big Five Inventory**) and
-  - Real-time in-app user interactions and behaviors (e.g., 👍🏻 or 👎🏻 to a sample song snippet).
+  - Real-time in-app user interactions and behaviors (e.g., 👍🏻 or 👎🏻 to a short sample song snippet).

 ---
 ## 🚀 Quick Demo: